Chaws-Jewn/Messaging-Application/README.md

 ________________________________________________________________________________
 CLIENT SIDE:
 Create and configure the ui
-disable messaging entry and button
+Disable messaging entry and button
 Enable input for username, collect entry and send to server Upon clicking join chat, disable username entry and button Connect to server and wait for response